rikrikurik/aws-cdk-daily-billing-notifier/README.md

 This is an AWS daily billing notification sender stack managed by [AWS CDK](https://docs.aws.amazon.com/cdk/api/latest/).

-Daily notification message will be sent to a webhook url (slack etc.) and/or an e-mail which tells you the total and per-service amaount of the billing from 1st of month to today.
+Daily notification message will be sent to a webhook url (slack etc.) and/or an e-mail address which tells you the total and per-service amount of the billing from 1st of month to today.

 ## Architecture